spsklearn.cluster

 label (ndarray of shape (n_samples,)) – The label[i] is the code or index of the centroid the i’th observation is closest to.

-inertia (float) – The final value of the inertia criterion (sum of squared distances to the closest centroid for all observations in the training set).
+inertia (float) – The final value of the inertia criterion (sum of cosine distances to the closest centroid for all observations in the training set).

 best_n_iter (int) – Number of iterations corresponding to the best results.
 Returned only if return_n_iter is set to True.